 Interest income, adjusted for amortization of premiums, acquisition costs, and amendment fees and the accretion of original issue discounts ("OID"), is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 90 days or more past due, or if our qualitative assessment indicates that the debtor is unable to service its debt or other obligations, we will place the loan on non-accrual status and cease recognizing interest income on that loan for financial reporting purposes until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 However, we remain contractually entitled to this interest.
 Interest payments received on non-accrual loans may be recognized as income or applied to the cost basis, depending upon management's judgment.
 Generally, non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current, or, due to a restructuring, the interest income is deemed to be collectable.
-As of December 31, 2013, one portfolio company was on non-accrual with a debt cost basis of approximately \$29.2 million, or 9.2% of the cost basis of all debt investments in our portfolio, and a debt fair value of approximately \$7.3 million, or 2.8% of the fair value of all debt investments in our portfolio.
-As of September 30, 2013, two portfolio companies were on non-accrual with an aggregate debt cost basis of approximately \$39.5 million, or 12.6% of the cost basis of all debt investments in our portfolio, and an aggregate debt fair value of approximately \$5.8 million, or 2.4% of the fair value of all debt investments in our portfolio.
+As of December 31, 2013, one portfolio company was on non-accrual with a debt cost basis of approximately \$29.2 million, or 9.2% of the cost basis of all debt investments in our portfolio.
+As of September 30, 2013, two portfolio companies were on non-accrual with an aggregate debt cost basis of approximately \$39.5 million, or 12.6% of the cost basis of all debt investments in our portfolio.
+As of all debt investments in our portfolio.
+As of all debt fair value of approximately \$5.8 million, or 2.4% of the fair value of all debt investments in our portfolio.